jlleongarcia/jlleongarcia/content/blog/dev-web-more-websites.md

 docker run -p 89:8080 -d --rm mokuappio/serverless-invoices
 ```

+> There is an awsome [Dockerfile example](https://github.com/JAlcocerT/serverless-invoices/blob/main/Dockerfile) on how to bundle a Node App for Production

 You can print to pdf, add your logo, taxes, CSS...

 * Or use their Saas: https://app.mokuapp.io/login